Marie59/Sentinel_2A/blog/sentinel.md

 Optical remote sensing has shown great potential for estimating several components of biodiversity, even for highly complex ecosystems such as tropical forests.
 Operational methods should require minimal supervision and not rely on extensive ground data collection.
 These techniques ensure applicability even in remote locations without ground access in tropical environments.

 M. Féret has developed a method that meets these requirements and has validated its performance for mapping tropical forest diversity from high spatial resolution airborne imaging spectroscopy.
-The BiodivMapR package is an adaptation of the method proposed by M. Féret to process Sentinel-2 data, and aims to provide operational [tools]() to ecologists and remote sensing communities to accelerate and facilitate their ability to evaluate existing techniques based on abundant remote sensing data.
+The [BiodivMapR](https://jbferet.github.io/biodivMapR/index.html) R package is an adaptation of the method proposed by M. Féret to process Sentinel-2 data, and aims to provide operational [tools]() to ecologists and remote sensing communities to accelerate and facilitate their ability to evaluate existing techniques based on abundant remote sensing data.

 <div>